Svistoplyaz/Application_for_car_repair_service/README.md

-# Application for car repair shop service
+# Application for car repair service

 #### This application lets you:
 - Creating, editing, deleting information about services